 Medications that cause mania or depression appear to alter brain chemicals in some way.
 And even though the drugs may be necessary to treat the condition, the side effect is hardly acceptable.
-As an example, Accutane, which is prescribed for the treatment of acne, has been found to also cause depression.
+As an example, isotretinoin (Absorica, Amnesteem, Claravis, Myorisan, Zenatane), which is prescribed for the treatment of acne, has been found to also sometimes cause depression.
 So have oral contraceptives, high blood pressure drugs, and even statins that treat high cholesterol.

-How Can I Avoid Drugs That Cause Depression or Mania?
+How Can I Know if a Drug May Be Causing Depression or Mania?

-The best way to avoid drugs that affect your mood is to know which medicines commonly cause depression and/or mania.
-Then talk to your doctor to see if any of the medicines you are taking are likely causing or contributing to mood symptoms, and if so, discuss whether a different medication may be an appropriate option.
+The best way to know if a drug could be affecting your mood in a negative way is to know which medicines commonly cause depression or mania.
+Then talk to your doctor to see if any of the medicines you are taking are likely causing or contributing to mood symptoms, and if so, discuss whether a different medication may be a better choice.
 Your doctor should let you know up front which drugs might cause feelings of depression or mania and should evaluate whether mood symptoms are or are not likely related to medicines.

 Drugs That Might Cause Mania (Excessive Elation)

-Corticosteroids.
+- Corticosteroids.
 This group of drugs decreases inflammation (swelling) and reduces the activity of the immune system (cells that fight infection).
-Examples include hydrocortisone, triamcinolone, prednisone, Flonase, Nasocort, Nasonex, Flovent, and Azmacort.
+Examples include Azmacort, Flovent, hydrocortisone, prednisone, and triamcinolone.

-All antidepressants, including MAOIs (monoamine oxidase inhibitors, such as Parnate or Nardil), SSRIs (selective serotonin reuptake inhibitors such as Prozac, Lexapro and Paxil), SNRIs (serotonin/norepinephrine reuptake inhibitors, such as Effexor, Pristiq and Cymbalta), and tricyclic antidepressants (such Elavil or Pamelor).
+- All antidepressants, including MAOIs (monoamine oxidase inhibitors, such as phenelzine (Nardil) or tranylcypromine (Parnate); SSRIs (selective serotonin reuptake inhibitors such as escitalopram (Lexapro), fluoxetine (Prozac), and paroxetine (Paxil); SNRIs (serotonin/norepinephrine reuptake inhibitors, such as desvenlafaxine (Khedezla, Pristiq), duloxetine (Cymbalta), levomilnacipran (Fetzima), venlafaxine (Effexor XR); and tricyclic antidepressants (such as nortriptyline (Pamelor).